 Without any research-based trials or transparency around their SpO2 estimation process, these trackers just use ‘Spo2’ as a marketing gimmick.

-Unlike the measurements that you get at a doctor’s office by wearing a face mask and running or walking on a treadmill (Cardiopulmonary exercise testing), the estimate on fitness trackers is squarely dependent upon your Apple Watch’s heart rate sensor, your pace during workout activity and your profile.
+Unlike the measurements you get at a doctor’s office by wearing a face mask and running or walking on a treadmill (Cardiopulmonary exercise testing), the estimate on fitness trackers is squarely dependent upon your Apple Watch’s heart rate sensor, your pace during workout activity and your profile.

 And while that’s pretty good, it is not infallible.